JakeJazokas/HumanCounter/README.md

 **Summary:**

 - The computer vision problem that our group will be working on involves human surveillance in static images.
 Our plan is to count the number of people in a given image.
 The program should take in an image of a group of people, and return the number of people that it has counted in it.
+If there is time, we hope to provide live feedback from a cell phone camera feed on how many people are currently in frame.

 **Background:**